2017–18 FC Barcelona season: February

 On 11 February, Barcelona drew with Getafe 0–0 at the Camp Nou.
 The Blaugranas couldn't break down the team from Madrid's resolute defending in a hard-fought game with few clear-cut chances.

 On 17 February, Barcelona beat Eibar 0–2 at Ipurua.
 Goals from Luis Suárez and Jordi Alba secured three hard-earned points in the Basque Country to match the Club record unbeaten run in La Liga.

 On 20 February, Barcelona drew with Chelsea 1–1 at Stamford Bridge.
 Iniesta-Messi connection canceled out Willian's opener to set up an enticing second leg at Camp Nou in three weeks' time.

 On 24 February, Barcelona defeated Girona 6–1 at the Camp Nou.
-A hat-trick from Suárez, two goals from Messi plus a Coutinho special helped Barça to an exciting win over an opponent who took the lead and were always willing to get forward themselves.
+A hat-trick from Suárez, two goals from Messi, plus a Coutinho special helped Barça to gain a win.

 March

 On 1 March, Barcelona were held by Las Palmas to a 1–1 draw away from home.
 A wondrous Messi free kick puts the Catalans in command but the Islanders leveled up from the spot.

 On 4 March, Barcelona won against Atlético Madrid 1–0 at home.
 Another Lionel Messi special was enough for Barça to see off determined opponents who fought for the win right to the very end.

 On 7 March, Barcelona defeated Espanyol at the Camp d'Esports in Lleida.
 The third edition of the Supercopa de Catalunya went down to penalties in Lleida, and the Blaugrana made no mistake and brought the trophy home.

 On 10 March, Barcelona won against Málaga 0–2 away.
 Fabulous first half goals from Suárez and Coutinho were enough to secure a comfortable victory in a top-against-bottom clash.

 On 11 March, FC Barcelona confirmed that an agreement had been reached with Grêmio for the purchase option of Brazilian midfielder Arthur.
 If Barcelona exercises the option in July 2018, the transfer will cost €30m plus €9m in added variables.

 On 14 March, Barcelona won against Chelsea 3–0 (agg.
 4–1).
 Dembélé notched his debut goal and Messi scored his 99th and 100th career Champions League goals as Barça went through to the last eight for a record-extending 11th straight season.

 On 18 March, Barcelona defeated Athletic Bilbao 2–0 at the Camp Nou.
 A scintillating first-half display from the Blaugranes secured a comfortable 2–0 win with goals from Alcácer and Messi at the Camp Nou.

 On 31 March, Barcelona recorded a heart-stopping 2–2 draw at the Ramón Sánchez Pizjuán.
 Two late goals from Luis Suárez and Lionel Messi earned a draw for Barça after Sevilla had opened up a two-goal lead through Franco Vázquez and Luis Muriel.